vanyadelova/Bookstore-Message-Board/README.md

 # 📚 BOOKSTORE-Message-Board-APP 📚

 ## What this project is about
 This is my own attempt at the Storytel's Frontend challenge.
 I was expected to develop a well-structured message board application using any design I want.
-The app should at minimum support the following primary functions:
+The app should include the following features:

-- **List a number of movies**
-- **Search for a movie by title**
-- **Filter movies by different genres**
-- **Navigate to a specific movie as to preview further details**
-- **Should be interactive to numerous resolutions**
+- **a user can create a message in the service**
+- **a user can create a child-message in the service**
+- **the same user can modify their message**
+- **the same user can delete their message**
+- **a user can view any message available**
+- **add test to critical places of the code (OPTIONAL)**

 It is a SPA(Single Page Application) app to browse movies written in React-Redux.
 The data is grabbed from the Movie DB - https://www.themoviedb.org/documentation/api.